ucbrise/actnn/README.md

    actnn.set_optimization_level("L2")
    actnn.config.activation_compression_bits = [8]
    ```
-    If none of these works, you may create an issue.
+    If none of these works, you may report to us by creating an issue.